radon-h2020/demo-datapipeline-validation-and-load-testing/README.md

 Different metrics like nifi_amount_bytes_read, nifi_amount_bytes_written, nifi_amount_flowfiles_sent, nifi_amount_flowfiles_received, etc. can be viewed for each component of the nifi instance in real time.

-# Monitoring VM instances with Prometheus Node Exporter on which Apache NiFi instances of data pipelines are deployed
+# Monitoring Apache NiFi instances with Prometheus Node Exporter on OpenStack

 Node Exporter is a tool which enables to measure various computing resources such as memory, disk and CPU utilization.
 During the deployment, node exporter is installed and activated in the instances of OpenStack, where data pipelines are deployed on the VM instances.
 In oder to view the metrics fetched from node exporter, Prometheus is installed in another machine (local machine/VM instance in OpenStack) using the steps given in [link](https://computingforgeeks.com/install-prometheus-server-on-centos-7/).

-## Steps to monitor the metrics collected from node exporter on the prometheus graphical interface
+## Steps to monitor the metrics collected from Node Exporter on the Prometheus Graphical Interface

-1. Create a folder in the machine where prometheus is installed.
+1. Create a folder in the machine where Prometheus is installed.
 2. Place the SSH key of OpenStack in the same folder.
 The key will have an extension .pem.
 (Let us assume the key is key.pem)
 3. Download the OpenStack RC file in order to obtain the credentials of Openstack.
 For this go to API Access -> Download OpenStack RC file -> OpenStack RC file (ldpc-openrc.sh).A sample screenshot is also given in the below figure.